 Crowds can be draining

-In my post about anxiety, I talk about crowds being a trigger for me and also be draining.
-Even if I don’t talk to many people in the day, just being around groups of people or being in a lecture with almost 100 students can take a toll on me.
+In my post about anxiety, I talk about crowds being a trigger for me and also being draining.
+Even if I don’t talk to many people during the day, just being around groups of people or being in a lecture with almost 100 students can take a toll on me.
 Loud crowds are the worst for me, this is really why I’m not an avid party go-er haha.
 I can’t take the loudness and it gets overwhelming for me.
-I can hang out at a park with a few friends and be okay but music blasting and people screaming just stress me out.
+I can hang out at a park with a few friends and be okay but music blasting and people screaming just stresses me out.
 There are a few times I would come back home from school and just fall asleep in my bed because I would be so tired of being around people for so long.
-It sounds a bit ridiculous, haha but this happens to me...again I don’t hate people, it just because too much sometimes.
+It sounds a bit ridiculous, haha but this happens to me...again I don’t hate people, it's just too much sometimes.

 Being a daydreamer

 I would call daydreaming my pass time because I do it a lot haha.
-I usually in my head figuring out stuff, thinking about what I’m going to say or even thinking of a scenario.
+I am usually in my head figuring out stuff, thinking about what I’m going to say or even thinking of a scenario.
 I remember when I was in high school after I finish a class and while walking to my next destination, I would be daydreaming.
-I would walk past an area where some workers deal with gardening and cleaning and one of them told me one day that I was always looking like I was thinking hard on something.
+I would walk past an area where some workers who deal with gardening and cleaning and one of them told me one day that I was always looking like I was thinking hard about something.
 Without my knowledge, my face would look stern while I was thinking or daydreaming.
 I often zone out as well and go off into daydream land.
 I would have a hard time being in a conversation because sometimes I zone out and come back to reality and miss out on a few things the person was saying haha.
-Not the best trait honestly and it’s not like whatever the best is talking about is boring, I just have a very busy mind.
+Not the best trait honestly and it’s not like whatever the person is talking about is boring, I just have a very busy mind.

 So this was another update on one of my old posts and I wanted to go more in-depth about being an introvert.
 There was a point in my life where I felt a bit out of place because of how I am but it’s nice to know that there are people out there that are like me and I can do a quick google search to understand a bit more of my personality.
 I hope you enjoyed my take on being an introvert and similar to what I said in a previous post, being an introvert or being a little different from others is okay, that is what makes you special.
 So, as always, I got some questions for you, are you an introvert and if you don’t see yourself as one, what’s your take on introverts?
 As usual, I’m gonna leave some links below that I found helpful.